iliastari/instagram-clone/README.md

 Funny addon: verified mark next to name.

 # I'm not gonna continue this project
-I will make REACT version from scratch with way better coding than this one!
+I will make a new version with REACT/VUE as front-end and a back-end where I use Laravel for REST API'S.